One of the main mistakes I see people who feel stuck make is waiting to feel motivated to take action.

 3. Understand the reasons why you don’t want to do it

-Check the list above and understand which one of those reasons explain your discouragement.
+Check the list above and understand which one of those reasons explains your discouragement.

 You’ll have to be brutally honest here.